 - GCSE English Literature

 Throughout the course, students will study how to approach the examination questions, understand the assessment objectives for each question and practise writing examination answers to identify ways to help them progress.
 We will also examine challenging 19th century fiction and 20th century unseen fiction in class and provide challenging homework to prepare students for their terminal examinations.
-Students will also explore Shakespeare’s plays, including Macbeth and have the opportunity to write their own poetry and compete in competitions including ‘Poetry by Heart’.
+Students will also explore Shakespeare’s plays, including Macbeth and have the opportunity to write their own poetry and compete in competitions including ‘Poetry by Heart’ and Jack Petchey's 'Speak Out Challenge.'
 We run revision sessions after school, as well as trips to the theatre to see performances of GCSE literature texts to support students’ understanding.

 For GCSE English Language your child will have two examinations: Paper 1: Fiction and Imaginative Writing (worth 40%) and Paper 2: Non- Fiction and Transactional Writing (worth 60%).
 These examinations will include unseen fiction and non-fiction texts.
 Your child will have to respond to questions on unseen fiction and non-fiction texts and write both imaginative narratives and speeches, letters, articles.

 For GCSE English Literature your child will also have two examinations: Paper 1: Shakespeare and Post 1914 Literature (worth 50% of their GCSE) and Paper 2: 19th Century Novel and Poetry since 1789 (worth 50%).
 They will have to respond to questions on:

 - Dr Jekyll and Mr Hyde by Robert Louis Stevenson